dgroomes/github-pages-dynamic-viewer/wish-list.md

       must be an array and not a singular object.
 * DONE Re-write the "parent element identification" and tethering logic to be robust.
 * De-react `<ul>` element creation
-  * Implementing requires addressing another problem: the clearing of existing content via the overly invasive `parentEl.innerHTML = '';` assignment in the shim.
+  * IN PROGRESS Implementing requires addressing another problem: the clearing of existing content via the overly invasive `parentEl.innerHTML = '';` assignment in the shim.
 That assignment was always a shortcoming but now it is revealing itself as a real problem because it causes the `h3` "Configuration" heading to be deleted.
 How to solve this?
 This is the heavy-hitting stuff and it would require us to actually re-implement React's virtual DOM diffing and other